revity-group/revity-claude-code-marketplace/revity-full-stack/commands/commit.md

 If changes are unrelated, split into a few logical commits.
 Otherwise, one commit is fine.

+Never mention AI / Claude in the commit message.

 ```bash
 git add -A && git commit -m "type(scope): description"
 ```